a full view of Building 32 from the soccer fields, showcasing its colorful mural

 Building 12 Demolition and Site Restoration

-• Bidding of the work is to take place in January 2026 in conjunction with the Building 15/ Public Safety Relocation Projects.
+• Bidding and contracting of the work were completed in conjunction with the Building 15/ Public Safety Relocation Projects.

 • Demolition and construction are anticipated to begin in the summer of 2027, following the relocation of Public Safety to Building 15.